LeoToso/LeoToso.github.io/_pages/about.md

 ---

 I'm a Presidential and CAIRFI (Center for AI and Responsible Financial Innovation) fellow and a third-year Ph.D. student in the Department of Electrical Engineering at Columbia University advised by Prof. [James Anderson](https://www.columbia.edu/~ja3451/).
-Before joining Columbia, I was an undergraduate research assistant in the Department of Engineering Science at the University of Oxford.
-I was awarded my M.S. in Control, Signal, and Image Processing from the University of Paris-Saclay and the M.Eng. in Electrical Engineering from CentraleSupélec both in 2022.
+Before joining Columbia, I was an research assistant in the Department of Engineering Science at the University of Oxford.
+I was awarded the M.S. in Control, Signal, and Image Processing from the University of Paris-Saclay and the M.Eng. in Electrical Engineering from CentraleSupélec both in 2022.
 In addition, I received my B.Eng. in Electrical Engineering from the University of Campinas (Unicamp) also in 2022.

 Research Interests